 The \textsc{ChkMatch} rule first synthesizes types for the two branches separately.
 Inferring a type of the first branch using the existing type context:

-adds a ghost variable $\Code{b'}$ to reflect the fact that $\Code{n}$ must be less than $0$ in this branch.
+adds a ghost variable $\Code{b'}$ to reflect the fact that $\Code{n\;mod\;2}$ must be equal to $0$ in this branch.
 By next applying the \textsc{TErr} rule, our algorithm infers the type $\nuut{int}{\bot}$ for this branch.
 The rule next uses $\existsop$ to manifest $\Code{b'}$ in the inferred type, encoding the path constraints under which this type holds (i.e. $b$ is true).

-Thus, the synthesized type for the first branch is $\nuut{int}{\Code{b} \land \bot}$ after trivial simplification.
+Thus, the synthesized type for the first branch is $\nuut{int}{\Code{b} \land \bot}$ modulo some trivial simplification.
 The type of the second branch provides a better demonstration of why $\existsop$ is needed: